 We have an island in the Sans Souci area of Georgian Bay, and it is one of the most beautiful places I’ve ever been.
 If you're interested in purchasing an island property in Georgian Bay, here are a few things to be aware of as you start your search.

 First the obvious - you can only get there by boat!
 I’ve known many islanders who bought their boat before purchasing their island cottage.
-The fact is that owning a boat is a requirement.
-The boat you will need depends on the body of water and most islanders I know prefer a boat that is practical for loading and unloading, and to keep you protected and safe in rough weather and water conditions.
-The annual fees vary on the size and type of boat and there are generally a few marinas to choose from.
-From my experience they are reasonably priced, and are often run by families who have been in the business for generations.
+The boat you will need depends on the body of water and most islanders prefer a boat that is practical for loading and unloading, and keeps you protected and safe in rough weather and water.
+Annual marina fees vary on the size and type of boat but generally around $75 a foot.
+Word of caution, slips can be hard to come by so call around and get your name on a waiting list.

-Being on an island can be a challenge when you’re coordinating marina pickups and dropoffs with family and friends.
+Being on an island can be a challenge when you’re coordinating marina pickups and dropoffs.
 But hey, it is a boat ride and there are plenty of worse challenges.
 Having said that, difficult access can be an advantage for those that really want to get away.
-The fact that you are more secluded may be exactly what you’re looking for and allow you to spend quality time with people that mean the most to you.
+The fact that you are more secluded will allow you to spend quality time with people that mean the most to you.

-Arrival and departure before sunset is also an important consideration.
-As the summer progresses and the days get shorter, the arrival and departure times change.
-Since an island cottage is seasonal, you will have to open and close every spring and fall or hire someone to do it for you.
-Together we close our family cottage over a weekend while enjoying our last special dinners with Georgian Bay sunsets.
-We do get the water taken care of by a professional and store our boat at Parry Sound Marine.
+Arrival and departure before sunset is a consideration.
+As the summer progresses and the days get shorter, arrival and departure times shorten.
+Since an island cottage is seasonal, you have to open and close every spring and fall.
+We close our family cottage over a weekend while enjoying our last special dinners with Georgian Bay sunsets.

 No Watermelons Please